dynamics-aiisc/vigsnar_test_preset/publications.md

 5. **Vignesh Narayanan**, Hamidreza Modares, and Sarangapani Jagannathan, "Optimal event-triggered control of input-affine nonlinear interconnected systems using multi-player games,” *International Journal of Robust and Nonlinear Control*, in press.

-6. Wei-Cheng Jiang, **Vignesh Narayanan*, and Jr-Shin Li, "Model learning and knowledge sharing for cooperative multiagent systems in stochastic environment," *IEEE Transactions on Cybernetics*, in press.
+6. Wei-Cheng Jiang, **Vignesh Narayanan*, and Jr-Shin Li, "Model learning and knowledge sharing for cooperative multiagent systems in stochastic environment," *IEEE Transactions on Cybernetics*, in press. <a href="https://par.nsf.gov/servlets/purl/10184841">[pdf]</a>

-7. **Vignesh Narayanan**, Jr-Shin Li, and Shinung Ching, "Biophysically interpretable inference of single neuron dynamics," *Journal of Computational Neuroscience*, Springer, vol. 47(1), pp.61-76, 2019.
+7. **Vignesh Narayanan**, Jr-Shin Li, and Shinung Ching, "Biophysically interpretable inference of single neuron dynamics," *Journal of Computational Neuroscience*, Springer, vol. 47(1), pp.61-76, 2019. <a href="http://website60s.com/upload/files/journal-of-computational-neuroscience-vol-47-iss-1-5.pdf">[pdf]</a>

 8. Avimanyu Sahoo and **Vignesh Narayanan**, "Optimization of sampling intervals for tracking control of nonlinear systems: A game theoretic approach," *Neural Networks*, Elsevier, vol. 114, pp.78-90, 2019.